splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/2-data/5-reference/52-gen-ai.md

 string generate_text(string text, int max_tokens);
 ```

 You use `generate_reply` to respond to the question or prompt you provide.
 Whereas, `generate_text` is used to generate the words that follow the text you provide.
-You can specify the maximum number of tokens to use in generating the text, this defaults to 125.
+You can specify the maximum number of tokens to use in generating the text, otherwise this defaults to 125.
 Here is an example of each of these in action.

 ```c++
 #include "splashkit.h"